ortus-docs/testbox-docs/suites,_tests_&_specs_oh_my/README.md

 function shouldDoThisTest(){}
 ```

 Each test method will test the state of the SUT (software under test) or sometimes referred to as code under test.
 It will do so by asserting that actual values from an execution match an expected value or condition.
-TestBox offers an assertion library that you have available in your bundle via the injected variable $assert.
-You can also use our expectations library if you so desire, but that is mostly used in our BDD approach (chapter 2: Primers).
+TestBox offers an assertion library that you have available in your bundle via the injected variable `$assert`.
+You can also use our expectations library if you so desire, but that is mostly used in our BDD approach (chapter 3: [Primers](../primers/index.md)).

 ```javascript
 function testIncludes(){